 Where to Eat?

 It is hard to have a bad meal in Vienna.
-This is the city that created Wiener Schnitzel.
-Some of the best cafes in the world are also in Vienna.
+This is the city that gave birth to Wiener Schnitzel.
+Some of the world's best cafes are also located in Vienna.
 In these cafes, you can sit for hours without someone asking you to leave.
 Here are a few of our favorites:

 Cafes - one thing that should not be missed are the cafes of Vienna.
 They are among the best in the world.
 Here are some of my favorites: Café Central, Café Landtmann, CAFÉ HAWELKA, CAFÉ SACHER, CAFÉ SPERL, CAFÉ PRÜCKEL CAFÉ SCHWARZENBERG, and CAFÉ FRAUENHUBER.